Christian Waller: Personal life

-Waller gathered around her a group of young people who she referred to as her 'children' and whom she mentored.
-The were her niece Klytie Pate (Sclater), Ron Meadows, Harry Tatlock Miller and Hilda Elliott.
-She took care of Klytie from about 1925, when Pate's father remarried and Klytie came to live with her aunt.
-Their relationship was close.
-Christian encouraged Pate's talents and she became a significant Australian potter, who shared the strong decorative approach of her aunt and mentor.
-In 2018 the Bendigo Art Gallery held an exhibition of both Waller's and Pate's work titled Daughters of the Sun.
+The Wallers were childless but Christian gathered around her a group of young people who she referred as her 'children' and whom she mentored; Ron Meadows, Harry Tatlock Miller and Hilda Elliott, who became lifelong friends.
+In 1925 Christian's niece Klytie Pate (née Sclater) came to live with them when Pate's father remarried.
+She assisted in the studio and their relationship was close; Christian encouraged Pate's talents and she became a significant Australian ceramicist, her work influenced by Christian's ideas.